project-codeflare/appwrapper/README.md

 You should shortly see a Pod called `sample` running.
-After running for 5 seconds, the Pod will complete and the AppWrapper's status will be Completed.
+After running for 5 seconds, the Pod will complete and the AppWrapper's status will be Succeeded.
 ```sh
 % kubectl get appwrappers
 NAME     STATUS